-According to Merriam-Webster’s dictionary, the word gay refers to cheerful, lively and high spirited person.
+According to Merriam-Webster’s dictionary, the word gay refers to a cheerful, lively, and high-spirited person.
 The LGBT Prague Pride Parade, which I was fortunate to observe on my recent visit to Prague, lived to the very definition of the word.
-What I saw was fabulous: unicorns and countless rainbow colored flags, balloons, and thousands of exalted people dancing and singing in the middle of Wenceslas Square.
+What I saw was fabulous: unicorns and countless rainbow-colored flags, balloons, and thousands of exalted people dancing and singing in the middle of Wenceslas Square.
 The parade was bristling with so much enthusiasm and happiness that I, quite instinctively, was sucked in and followed the procession.

 Prague is a place that is never lacking in joy, but the parade added an extra layer of opulence and extravagance.
 The local Roma community joined with their traditional folk dance and song.
 Later it was reported that a Roman Catholic nun, the Mayor of Prague, as well as local celebrities and politicians also took part.
 And everyone marched in unison all the way from Prague’s center to the Old Town and by the banks of river Vltava.
 The procession culminated in front of the famous Prague Metronome – a symbol of human freedom and the right to choose one’s own path, commemorating those Czechs and Slovaks who fought against totalitarian oppression.